Every gift made to Homeboy Industries assists and helps to

 We help formerly gang involved and the previously incarcerated, by offering hope, training and job skills.
 Our goal: To help former gang members redirect their lives and become contributing members of their families and our community.
-Homeboy Industries is the largest gang intervention program in the nation and has become a model for other organizations and cities.
+Homeboy Industries is the largest and most successful gang intervention, rehab, and reentry program in the world and has become a model for other organizations and cities.

 How long has Homeboy been around?

-Homeboy celebrates its 25th anniversary in 2013.
-The program was started by Father Greg Boyle in 1988 to answer the need for employment opportunities among youth.
+Homeboy was started by Father Greg Boyle in 1988 to answer the need for employment and educational opportunities among youth.
 It began in th Dolores Mission Parish in Boyle Heights (East Los Angeles).
 Today, Homeboy is located in gang-neutral downtown Los Angeles.

 What are Homeboy’s Social Enterprises?

-True to the nature of the definition of a social enterprise, Homeboy works to maximize improvements in human and environmental well-being through its businesses.
+Social enterprises are businesses that apply commercial strategies to improve the well-being of individuals rather than creating enterprises for profit.
+Homeboy is an organization with many true social enterprises where trainees are paid to learn job skills and take advantage of comprehensive services.
 By offering former gang members a place to work, Homeboy provides a place for them to learn soft skills, like administration and customer service, and also vocational skills from solar panel installation to pastry baking or catering.
 These jobs in Homeboy’s social enterprises, often the first “legit” employment our clients have ever held, give our clients confidence and self esteem while enabling them to provide for their families.